Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 Section 3 VICE-PRESIDENTS:

 (a) Duties.
-The District Vice Presidents shall:
+The Region Vice Presidents shall:

 Section 4 CONTEST DIRECTORS OR EVENT MANAGERS: